 Click for article summary...

 The OECD Digital Education Outlook 2026 examines how GenAI is reshaping teaching, learning, assessment and educational administration worldwide.
 While GenAI tools are increasingly accessible and can produce high-quality outputs, the report finds that without guidance, students risk offloading cognitive effort, reducing engagement and long-term skill acquisition.
 The report emphasises that teachers remain central, with AI serving as an augmenting tool rather than a replacement.
-Education systems must invest in human-centred policies, teacher training, adaptive infrastructure, and inclusive access to ensure AI supports meaningful learning and equity.

 click to return...